Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Method

 \section{Method}

-Our method begins with a key design choice: unlike 3DGS, which densifies points once a fixed threshold is reached, we employ a lean point-based sampler that keeps the most informative Gaussians, sharply reducing storage while preserving high-fidelity reconstructions.
-Sec.\ref{4.1} lays the theoretical groundwork for this: we extend the classical Metropolis–Hastings algorithm to 3DGS and rigorously derive scene-adaptive equations that generalize the traditional formulation.
-Sec.\ref{4.2} describes how the sampler proposes candidates guided by multi-view photometric and opacity errors, and Sec.\ref{4.3} presents the MH acceptance test, where we newly derive and prove a concise, practical expression for the MH acceptance probability.
-The complete algorithmic flow is summarized in Alg.\ref{alg:mh_sampling} and \ref{alg:pipeline} in Appendix~\ref{algorithm-sec}.
+Our method begins with a key design choice: unlike 3DGS, which densifies points at fixed thresholds, we employ a lean point-based sampler that keeps the most informative Gaussians, sharply reducing storage while preserving fidelity.
+Section~\ref{4.1} lays the theoretical groundwork for this: we extend the Metropolis–Hastings algorithm to 3DGS and rigorously derive scene-adaptive equations that generalize the traditional formulation.
+Section~\ref{4.2} describes how the sampler proposes candidates guided by multi-view photometric and opacity errors, and Sec.~\ref{4.3} presents the MH acceptance test with a newly derived practical expression for the MH acceptance probability.
+The complete algorithmic flow is in Algorithm~\ref{alg:mh_sampling} and~\ref{alg:pipeline} in Appendix~\ref{algorithm-sec}.